 - Perform mathematical operations on radical expressions and solve radical equations

 - Solve quadratic equations and their applications using multiple methods

 - Graph and evaluate elementary functions.
 Use definitions, domain and range, algebra and composition of functions on related applications.

 - Solve elementary exponential and logarithmic equations and related applications.

 6. Residency: Complete a minimum of 12 semester units in residence at the college granting the degree.
-The VCCCD Board of Trustees may make exceptions to the residency requirements in any instance in which it is determined that an injustice or hardship would otherwise be placed upon an individual student.
+Exceptions to the residency requirement can be made by the Board when an injustice or undue hardship would otherwise be placed on the student.

 References: AP 4025 Philosophy and Criteria for Associate Degree and General Education; last reviewed by the VCCCD Board of Trustees in 2017.
 AP 4100 Graduation Requirements for Degrees and Certificates; last reviewed by the VCCCD Board of Trustees in December 2022.